MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless/README.md

 This project was created to help represent a fundamental app written with Node Express APIs and TypeScript that can be shifted to Serverless Functions with TypeScript.

 The client app is Angular, however it could just as easily be Vue or React.
-The heroes and villains theme is used throughout the app.
+The vacations theme is used throughout the app.

 by [John Papa](http://twitter.com/john_papa)

-Comparative client apps written with Vue and React can be found at at [github.com/johnpapa/heroes-vue](https://github.com/johnpapa/heroes-vue) and [github.com/johnpapa/heroes-react](https://github.com/johnpapa/heroes-react)

 ## Why